 - Developing new business models

-Let's now take a look at the technologies that need to be considered in order to take full advantage of digitalisation.
+Let's now take a look at the technologies that need to be considered to take full advantage of digitalisation of procurement.

 Digital technologies and opportunities for procurement